Are There Taxes on Social Security for Seniors?13 minute read

-The benefits are subject to a reduction as the retirees only receive 80% of the full amount of benefits.
-However, for retirees who are still working, a part of their benefit is subject to taxation.
+Many seniors are surprised to learn Social security (SS) benefits are subject to taxes.
+For retirees who are still working, a part of their benefit is subject to taxation.
 The IRS adds these earnings to half of your social security benefits; if the amount exceeds the set income limit, then the benefits are taxed.
 This discussion gives more insight on taxes on social security benefits for seniors.

 What Is Social Security Tax?